Fundamental Klein-Gordon equation from stochastic mechanics in curved spacetime: Stochastic Quantum Mechanics

-The equation (\ref{eq:NavierStokes}) is a very useful expression, as long as we can rewrite it as where the forces correspond to, the gravitational the quantum a generalized Lorentz force and, a conservative force that is given by the derivative of a self-interacting potential The fact that these forces arise from just the generalized accelerations is in accordance with general relativity, and unlike the classical formulation, we do not have to plug the forces by hand.
+The fact that these forces arise from just the generalized accelerations is in accordance with general relativity, and unlike the classical formulation, we do not have to plug the forces by hand.